josefelipetto/math-expression-parser/README.md

 * PHP 7.1

 # Installation
-You can install the component using composer.
+You can install the component by using composer.

-Inside your project folder, type: composer require josefelipetto/math-expression-parser.
-This will update your composer.json file to require the component.
+`composer require josefelipetto/math-expression-parser`

 # How to use